Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

    8. Click on the "SET DHCP CONFIG" on the right hand side (see screenshot above bottom right)

-   9. Set the DCHP type to "Local DHCP Server"
+   9. Set the DHCP type to "Local DHCP Server"

    10. On the right-hand side, select the three vertical dots next to the DHCP profile and click "Create New"